 - Weight bearing, isotonic exercise, stopping smoking, avoiding alcohol excess and maintaining adequate dietary calcium are beneficial.

-- Consider assessing for changes in bone mineral density in children who have low body mass index, unexpected fracture or high levels of corticosteroid use.
+- Consider assessing for changes in bone mineral density in children who have low BMI, unexpected fracture or high levels of corticosteroid use.

 - Regular use of bisphosphonates and raloxifene may reduce or prevent further bone loss.